-- + Mbox will use as many CPU cores as possible; having more CPU cores provides better performance. - + CPU speed is also a factor, but based on the speed of modern Macintosh hardware, CPU speed has less impact than the number of cores. - + The OS will let Mbox and its associated task use as much RAM as the computer has.
-Therefore, more RAM (at least 16GB) can be advantageous. - + Mbox puts a heavy load on the computer's GPU, the most powerful GPU is always the best choice. - + Mbox requires fast and constant access to file storage.
+- + Mbox will use as many CPU cores as possible; having more CPU cores provides better performance.
+The only exception being the Afterburner card in the 2019 Mac Pro, which is strongly recommended for ProRes playback. - + CPU speed is also a factor, but based on the speed of modern Macintosh hardware, CPU speed has less impact than the number of cores. - + The OS will let Mbox and its associated tasks use as much RAM as the computer has.
+More RAM (at least 16GB for best results) can be advantageous. - + Mbox puts a heavy load on the computer's GPU, the most powerful GPU is always the best choice. - + Mbox requires fast and constant access to file storage.
 SSDs and flash-based storage will provide the best results. - + Modern Mac hardware can connect peripheral devices using Thunderbolt.
 Computers may have a limited number of Thunderbolt buses available and therefore a limited amount of bandwidth.
-Always try to connect Thunderbolt devices to the correct bus to maintain the necessary bandwidth. - + Using a single video output with a multihead adapter will always provide better overall performance than an equivalent number of discrete video outputs.
+Always try to connect Thunderbolt devices to the correct bus to maintain the necessary bandwidth. - + Depending on the computer, using a large, single video output with a multihead adapter may provide better overall performance than an equivalent number of smaller, discrete video outputs.